jakobnissen/jakobnissen.github.io/posts/optimise.md

 ### Cthultu
 Cthulhu is not only a Lovecraftian cosmic horror, but also a Julia package that allows the user to interactively traverse a call graph, calling `@code_warntype` on each call encountered.

-The tagline of Cthulhu is "_the slow descent into madness_", which presumably refers to the user experience of manually stepping through a long call chain to diagnose inference issues.
+The tag line of Cthulhu is "_the slow descent into madness_", which presumably refers to the user experience of manually stepping through a long call chain to diagnose inference issues.
 I recommend just using JET over Cthulhu, and only mention the package here because you might find references to it in posts that predate JET.

 ### Profiler
 Julia comes with [the stdlib package `Profile`](https://docs.julialang.org/en/v1/manual/profile/) which is simple, but effective.
-It works by running your code and intermittently (e.g. every milisecond) pausing execution, sifting through the call stack and tallying each method in the stack.
+It works by running your code and intermittently (e.g. every millisecond) pausing execution, sifting through the call stack and tallying each method in the stack.
 When it has run for a few seconds, it thus has several thousand samples of which methods were being executed during the run.
 If e.g. 1/100th of call stack samples contained the function `foo`, you can assume that about 1/100th of running time was spent in `foo`.

 This assumption is not precise because the finite number of stack samples cause sampling noise, but it is usually good enough.
-It is possible for code to exhibit some kind of temporal pattern that will bias the sampling - for example, if your code happen to call a particular function every milisecond, this function may end up in a huge number of samples just by virtue of its timing being correlated with the sampling frequency.
+It is possible for code to exhibit some kind of temporal pattern that will bias the sampling - for example, if your code happen to call a particular function every millisecond, this function may end up in a huge number of samples just by virtue of its timing being correlated with the sampling frequency.
 I suspect that will happen very rarely, though.

 When running the profiler, make sure the task you are profiling is representative of your workload.